muckamuck/lambda-tool/README.md

 * An AWS account
 * A VPC setup in that account (or access to create one)
 * At least one subnet in that account (or access to create one)
+* An IAM role to assign to the lambda.
 * A very simple security group
 * An S3 bucket where you can put build/deployment artifacts
 * A minimal Python 2.7 development environment including virtualenv or virtualenv wrapper